st7ma784/MLModelDeploy/templates/NLP/README.md

+# How to use
+Model.py defines the logical ML model,
+DataModule.py contains dataloading, including downloading and preprocessing steps.

+predictor.py details how a final deployment with COG might use the model and make it available
+## training

+trainscript.py to debug the model trainsweep.py will define a HPARAM sweep with WandB trainagent.py needs to be edited with that sweep id and when called, will run the training with that set of HPARAMS.

+From the base dir, both trainscript.py and trainagent.py can be fed into the Slurm-launch.py scripts or references in the HEC scripts

 # Prediction interface reference

 This document defines the API of the `cog` Python module, which is used to define the interface for running predictions on your model.